yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ### 2.3.
 Create an Azure OpenAI Instance

-Next, to create an Azure OpenAI instance, execute the `az cognitiveservices account create` command.
-When setting up the Azure OpenAI instance, specify `--kind OpenAI` and `--custom-domain`.
-Additionally, use `--sku S0` to select the service plan and `--location` to choose the region.
+Next, create an Azure OpenAI instance by running the `az cognitiveservices account create` command.
+In this step, specify `--kind OpenAI` and `--custom-domain` for the instance.

 ```azurecli
 az cognitiveservices account create \